vseryakov/backendjs/README.md

     Return a file with given prefix and name, the contents are returned in the response body.

     The following parameters can be used:
-    - `prefix` - must be provided, defines the namescape where the file is stored
+    - `prefix` - must be provided, defines the namespace where the file is stored
     - `name` - name of the file, required

 - `/file/put`